alex314159/PerlFinanceQuoteBloomberg/README.md

     gnc-fq-dump bloomberg 1938:HK

 Within GnuCash, in the security editor, select Get Online Quotes and then Other, Bloomberg should be an option.

+Note that given both GnuCash and Bloomberg use the ":" character as a delimiter, it is advisable to change the default delimiter in GnuCash to some other character such as "/" (in the GnuCash preferences).